-Working for Healthy Waterways and Farmlands
+Healthy Waterways and Farmlands

-The Aquatic Connectivity Framework (ACF) by Working Lands for Wildlife (WLFW) brings together public and private partners to tackle critical threats to watersheds across 16 states in the eastern and central U.S. These regions are vital for agricultural production and biodiversity, stretching from the Gulf and South Atlantic coasts to Appalachia and the southern Ozarks.
-The ACF aims to protect water quality, support wildlife, and promote sustainable agricultural practices for resilient and productive lands.
+orking Lands for Wildlife (WLFW) uses win-win solutions to target voluntary, incentive-based conservation that improves agricultural productivity and wildlife habitat across large landscapes.
+The Aquatic Connectivity Framework (ACF) is a WLFW partnership effort that brings together public and private partners to tackle critical threats to watersheds across 16 states in the eastern and central U.S. These watersheds are vital to biodiversity conservation and have also been flagged as key to the agricultural economy of the U.S. due to their long growing seasons and more reliable soil moisture compared to other regions.
+Stretching from the Gulf and South Atlantic coasts to Appalachia and the southern Ozarks, the ACF aims to protect water quality, support wildlife, and promote sustainable agricultural practices for resilient and productive landscapes.

-WLFW uses win-win solutions to target voluntary, incentive-based conservation that improves agricultural productivity and wildlife habitat on working lands.
-Through the Farm Bill, the USDA Natural Resources Conservation Service (NRCS) provides technical and financial assistance to landowners who voluntarily commit to improving their lands.
-With WLFW, NRCS helps farmers and ranchers address significant threats to aquatic ecosystems while boosting agricultural productivity.
+Through the Farm Bill, the USDA Natural Resources Conservation Service (NRCS) and Farm Services Agency (FSA) provide technical and financial assistance to landowners who voluntarily commit to improving their lands.
+USDA and their partners help agricultural producers address significant threats to aquatic ecosystems while boosting agricultural revenues.
+Many of the conservation practices employed also mitigate risks to agricultural operations from low water availability, low water quality, and negative climate influences.